 Keep raw meat, poultry, seafood and eggs separate from fruits, vegetables and ready-to-eat foods.
-Apply this tip at the grocery store, in your fridge, and as you cook.
+Apply this tip at the grocery store, in your fridge and as you cook.
 Use separate grocery bags for meat and fresh produce at the store.
 Keep cutting boards for raw meats and produce separate.
-Also, don’t use the same plates or utensils for raw and cooked foods.
+Also, do not use the same plates or utensils for raw and cooked foods.

 Cook all meat, poultry, seafood and egg dishes to a safe internal temperature.
 Always use a food thermometer to make sure that your food is safe to eat.
-Don’t rely on color, texture, or cooking experience to “know” if it’s done!
+Do not rely on color, texture or cooking experience to "know" if it is done!
 Even leftovers must be reheated to a safe temperature of 165°F.

 Keep your food safe in the refrigerator or freezer.
 Never leave groceries or leftovers out at room temperature for more than 2 hours.
 Leftovers are only safe in the fridge for 3 to 4 days.
 After that, put them in the freezer for longer, safe storage or throw them away.
 When in doubt, throw it out!